Quansight/Quansight-website/apps/consulting/posts/a-year-in-review-quansight-s-contributions-to-pytorch-in-2021.md

 [Matplotlib][matplotlib homepage] use and consume arrays, and build on top of them to implement higher-level functionality.

-The [Python Array API standard][array api docs] aims to serve as a bridge between these two realities.
+The [Python Array API standard][array api docs] serves as a bridge between these two realities.
 It is a standard that aims to provide a common API.
 Then, if libraries write their code in terms of this API, their code becomes library-agnostic.
 This means that the user could choose the backend library that is used to manage the arrays internally depending on their use case.
 For this to be possible, the Python Array API is largely based on (a curated subset of)